ys08/bionexr/README.md

 		pathway.network <- perform_network_pathway(pathway.gene[[2]], pathway.gene[[3]], expressed_genes)

 ### Using "Visualization" module
-`plot_ppi` and `plot_pathway` are the two main commands for performing "Visualization" module.`plot_ppi` is for PPI-based approach's result and `plot_pathway` is for pathway-based approach's result.
+`plot_ppi` and `plot_pathway` are the two main commands for performing "Visualization" module.`plot_ppi` is for PPIN-based approach's result and `plot_pathway` is for pathway-based approach's result.

 See the instructions below, note that `ppi.network` and `pathway.network` are from "Network Analysis" module:

-- For PPI-based approach's result
+- For PPIN-based approach's result

 		ppi.g <- network_from_ppi(ppi.network)
 		plot_ppi(ppi.g)